-- · issue equity securities which would dilute current stockholders' percentage ownership; - · incur substantial debt; or - · assume contingent liabilities. - · difficulties in the assimilation of acquired operations, technologies or products; - · unanticipated costs associated with the acquisition or investment transaction; - · diversion of management's attention from other business concerns; - adverse effects on existing business relationships with suppliers and customers;
+- assume contingent liabilities. - difficulties in the assimilation of acquired operations, technologies or products; - unanticipated costs associated with the acquisition or investment transaction; - diversion of management's attention from other business concerns; - adverse effects on existing business relationships with suppliers and customers; - risks associated with entering markets in which we have no or limited prior experience; and assure you that we will be able to successfully integrate any businesses, products, technologies or personnel that we might acquire in the future, and our failure to do so could materially adversely affect our business, operating results and financial condition.

-We cannot assure
+We cannot